The most famous restaurant in America

-- 1830 -- 25 Williams Street (destroyed by fire 16 December 1835)
+- 1830 — 25 Williams Street (destroyed by fire 16 December 1835)

-- 1836 -- moved to 76 Broad Street (temporary location for two months)
+- 1836 — moved to 76 Broad Street (temporary location for two months)

-- 1836 -- moved to 2 South William Street (opened 23 February 1836, remained in operation here until 1917.)
+- 1836 — moved to 2 South William Street (opened 23 February 1836, remained in operation here until 1917.)
 Main crowd: bankers, rich business owners.

 Other Restaurant Locations

-- 1856 -- Chambers Street (1856 to 26 October 1876), moved to 112-114 Broadway near Pine Street (26 October 1876 to 1888.)
+- 1856 — Chambers Street (1856 to 26 October 1876), moved to 112-114 Broadway near Pine Street (26 October 1876 to 1888.)
 Main crowd: politicians, lawyers, brokers.

-- 1862 -- No. 1 East closed, and moved to 212 26th Street, corner of Fifth Avenue and 26th Street, near Madison Square (11 September 1876 to 1899.)
+- 1876 – No. 1 East closed, and moved to 212 Fifth Avenue at the corner of Fifth Avenue and 26th Street, near Madison Square (11 September 1876 to 1899.)
 Housed in what had been the Dodsworth Studio Building (where a young Teddy Roosevelt had taken dancing lessons.)
 When Delmonico’s abandoned the building in 1899, it became the “Cafe Martin.”
 The building was demolished a few years later and replaced with a new one in 1913.

-- 1865 -- 22 Broad Street (1865 to 1893.)
+- 1865 — 22 Broad Street (1865 to 1893.)
 Operated as the main, central Delmonico’s kitchen for all the restaurants.
 Main crowd: stock brokers.

-- 1886 -- 341 Broadway (1886 to 1891.)
+- 1886 — 341 Broadway (1886 to 1891.)
 Dry goods district.

-- 1897 -- 44th Street.
+- 1897 — 44th Street.
 North-east corner of 44th and Fifth Avenue (15 November 1897 to 1923.)

 - 1834.
 76 Broad Street.
 Destroyed by fire on 19 July 1845.